Spring Statement 2022: rise in inflation, fuel duty cuts and 50% business rates decrease for hospitality and retail

 “Increases in product costs are easier to pass on to consumer, but these rising overhead costs are not which ultimately means a very difficult year for small retailers,” he added.

-Bournemouth University Professor of Economics Tim Lloyd told a recent Food Matters Live podcast that there were multiple external pressures currently exerting force on the UK economy.
+Bournemouth University Professor of Economics Tim Lloyd said in a recent Food Matters Live Podcast episode that there were multiple external pressures currently exerting force on the UK economy.

 “It is going to be the poorest members of society that are affected most from food inflation simply because they spend a higher proportion of their budget on food,” he said.